alvarocavalcanti/game-ideas-depot/BASE_GDD.md

 *Do you have a clear goal for the art?
 What is it?*

+## Implemented Prototypes

+1. *Add any prototype you might already have*

 ## Implemented Games

 1. *Add here the games that implemented this concept*